CiscoDevNet/intersight-powershell/docs/New-IntersightAccessPolicy.md

 ```

 ### -InbandVlan
 VLAN to be used for server access over Inband network.
+When Inband is enabled, only numbers between 4 to 4093 are allowed.

 ```yaml
 Type: long